Last Updated 10/09/2023

 - Multiple fiber route entrances to structures;

 - The backup data center features the same facility specifications as the primary data center.
-The backup data center receives a backup of subscriber data at least once per 24-hour period.
+The backup data center receives a backup of Provider data at least once per 24-hour period.

 - Physical Security Measures.
 Physical access to the primary data center and the backup data center is restricted by 24x7x365 on-site security and Network Operations Center staff.
 The facility is controlled by alarm systems with cameras on perimeter points of the building along with video and camera surveillance within the facility.
 Multi-level access authorization with man trap, biometric verification and security controlled access level assignments are used.

 - Background Checks and NDA Agreements.
-Our technical or management personnel with access to Subscriber Data are subjected to background checks prior to hiring, and must sign non-disclosure and data security agreements that protect both Xola and Subscriber Data.
+Our technical or management personnel with access to Provider Data are subjected to background checks prior to hiring, and must sign non-disclosure and data security agreements that protect both Xola and Provider Data.

 - Transfer Restrictions.
-Our personnel are not permitted to transfer Subscriber Data onto any hard drive, flash drive, mobile device, or other storage device, except those contained within either the primary data center or backup data center.
-Subscriber Data is not transferred to Xola corporate workstations.
+Our personnel are not permitted to transfer Provider Data onto any hard drive, flash drive, mobile device, or other storage device, except those contained within either the primary data center or backup data center.
+Provider Data is not transferred to Xola corporate workstations.

 Changes to this Security Policy